ni/measurement-plugin-converter-python/src/ui_creator/README.md

 For update command,

-- The Measurement UI file that is created in the file explorer will be invalid and hence it has to be created from Measurement Plug-In UI Editor.
+- The Measurement UI file that is created in the File Explorer directly will be invalid and hence it has to be created from Measurement Plug-In UI Editor.
 - Atleast one control/indicator should be present.

 ### Event logger